 Specific behaviors of Double-banded Sandgrouses

-DBSG’s prefer to stay in areas of short, seeding grasses speckled with bushes or other relatively open areas.
-They try to hide from their main predator, the Peregrine Falcon (Falco peregrinus), by camouflaging against his eyesight.
-This means, their color, shape and movements are adapted for optimal hiding.
-Plumage color in both sexes is inconspicuously speckled, streaked and barred.
-They are hiding their shape by a body, which looks rather flat from above and they avoid shadows by crouching and walking low to the ground.
+Plumage color in both sexes is inconspicuously speckled, streaked, and barred.
+They hide their shape with a body that looks relatively flat from above, and they avoid shadows by crouching and walking low to the ground.
 And their movement is unique for birds.
-They are shuffling v e r y slowly forward with very small and slow steps.
-See also the picture above, where first we can see this shuffling and thereafter the bird taking off.
-That kind of slow, linear movement (without nicking head or body) in combination with its colors and shape lets it avoid many birds of prey.
-But walking that slow is not an advantage if moving across a road.
+They are shuffling forward very slowly, taking minimal steps.
+That kind of slow, linear movement (without nicking the head or body), combined with its colors and shape, helps it avoid many birds of prey.
+But walking slowly is not an advantage when crossing a road.

 How Sandgrouse chicks are drinking